kassiebradshaw/data-structures-and-algorithms/python/code_challenges/stack_and_queue/README.md

 7. [x] Calling pop or peek on empty stack raises exception
 8. [x] Can successfully enqueue into a queue
 9. [x] Can successfully enqueue multiple values into a queue
-10. [x] Can sucessfully dequeue out of a queue the expected value
+10. [x] Can successfully dequeue out of a queue the expected value
 11. [x] Can successfully peek into a queue, seeing the expected value
 12. [x] Can successfully empty a queue after multiple dequeues
 13. [x] Can successfully instantiate an empty queue